GerritForge/audit-sl4j/README.md

 the events to an [SLF4J appender](https://www.slf4j.org), the same logging system used internally for the generation of all logs..

+## License

+This project is licensed under the **Business Source License 1.1** (BSL 1.1).
+This is a "source-available" license that balances free, open-source-style access to the code with temporary commercial restrictions.

+* The full text of the BSL 1.1 is available in the [LICENSE.md](LICENSE.md) file in this repository.
+* If your intended use case falls outside the **Additional Use Grant** and you require a commercial license, please contact [GerritForge Sales](https://gerritforge.com/contact).

 ## How to configure logging?

 Audit events are by default stored into the Gerrit error_log under the appender